LukaszMarciszewski1/RLM-stopwatch/README.md

 ## Demo
 Here is a working live: https://rlm-stoper.netlify.app/

+## Description
+The application allows you to set the time interval between the start of competitors.
+It is possible to load the list of players from the Exel file (xlsx) or from the application.
+The list of players is saved in localstorage.

 ## Installation
 You can just clone repository files and run to install all dependencies: